Ofineo/neighborhood-map/README.md

+#My Neighborhood Map

+This application shows 6 hardcoded Google Maps Markers in my neighborhood.
+To start with the sidebar is undocked and you need to open it manually.
+That way we can use the full screen to show the map.
+To open the undocked sidebar and select the markers in the list I decided to only do it with the spacebar press. every marker show when pressed an infowindow with extra information for the place and several pictures.
+Enjoy!

+##DEPENDENCIES

+- react-google-maps
+full API to support Google Maps for React.
+- react-sidebar
+React component to create a dockable sidebar.
+- escape-string-regexp
+Escape RegExp special characters.
+- recompose
+React utility belt for function components and higher-order components.
+- reactstrap
+Stateless React Components for Bootstrap 4.

+##3rd PARTY APIs

+- Foursquare API
+- Google Maps API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>